 For those who are a designer/developer all-in-one machine, this one should be easy.
-However, coders who work with or for a designer have a unique responsibility.
+However, coders who work with or for a designer who creates an uncoded website have a unique responsibility.
 As many designers come from a print background, it is up to you, the developer, to educate them on the possibilities available to their designs.
 No… I didn’t say let them know about the 150+ jQuery plugins you use, or your thoughts on using a UL/LI combo vs a series of A tags.
 I said educate them to the possibilities.
 Help them understand how their design might display on different devices.
 Help them understand how to leverage repeating backgrounds and tiled patterns to achieve great designs with minimum file size.

 Don’t leave the creativity solely to the designer either!
 This is your chance to prove you are creative as well by finding the perfect technology solutions to meet the needs of the designer.
 Telling them “it just isn’t done that way” for every request is a sure-fire way to cause frustrations on both sides.
 Put your mind to work finding ways around hurdles.

 Note: Rules 3 through 10 build off these first two rules.
 Some of the following rules require additional graphic design service, and all the rules take time to follow.
 Make a commitment to rules 1 and 2, and the remaining rules will both make sense and make your finished product that much better.